-In 1996, a study showed that Americans would spend 30 minutes a day online.
+According to statistics, in 1996, a study showed that Americans would spend 30 minutes a day online.
 In 1998, 41% of internet users logged into AOL.com frequently.
 In the same year, Google was launched officially.

 The CRM tool was popular in the 90s, and it enabled the tracking of interactions between current and future buyers.
 SFA (Sales Force Automation) was the earliest form of CRM and gave vital information regarding monitoring and inventory control.

 CRM was tremendously upgraded towards the end of the 90s when more vendors such as Oracle, Baan, and SAP entered the market.

 That increased competition between vendors to offer marketing, sales, and service applications as well.
 With the entry of Google in 1998, digital marketing rose significantly.